Thursday, May 10, 2012

 A far cry from the kid on Two and a Half Men drinking under age, vomiting into a toilet while Uncle Charlie sits on the side of the tub, drink in hand, smoking a cigar.
 There is no carefully worded caution, there is no subdued apology from the kid with promises to never do it again.
 It ends with Uncle Charlie, the kid's Dad and the kid sitting on Charlie's deck, observing the Pacific Ocean.
 No lesson learned.

-Is this perhaps a little more realistic than the sit-coms of old?
-Or are they both far-fetched and over the top caricatures depicting the times?
-Did any of us actually know a family like the Andersons, the Cleavers or the Stone family of The Donna Reed Show.
 Who of us danced down the stairs in our ballet slippers and full skirts to announce to the living room in general we had a date.
 Did any one have a smart alecky friend like Eddie Haskell?
 “Good evening Mrs. Cleaver.
 That's a fine dress you're wearing today.”

-Based very loosely on current trends and morals sit-coms take what we see around us and exaggerate them for laughs and ratings.
+Based very loosely on current trends and morals, sit-coms take what we see around us and exaggerate them for laughs and ratings.
 Families like the Cleavers evolved into families like the ones on My Three Sons and The Brady Bunch, one parent or blended families.
-Again, depicting or acknowledging that not all families are the same.
-All In The Family was a new kind of family and perhaps a more realistic depiction of how people lived.
-Dad worked in a factory, didn't wear a cardigan, hung out at a bar and Mom didn't wear a string of pearls as she chopped her cucumber.
-There was only one child who worked to support her student husband.
-Now that's a family that we can probably all relate to!
+One parent families being held together by a hard working father, widowed of course, and a gruff but loving uncle who cooked and cleaned and ironed.
+This morphed into the blended family like The Brady Bunch, widow and widower get together and their kids learn to live under one roof with very little bickering or dissention other than minor squabbles that are quickly remedied by Mom and/or Dad.
+Again, acknowledging that not all families are the same.
+All In The Family was a new kind of family and perhaps a more realistic depiction of how people

-So, does Two and a Half Men depict our society today?
-What about Modern Family?
-In some ways I'm supposing both of them do.
+In some ways I'm supposing both Two and a Half Men and Modern Family have a grain of reality of how family life is today.
 I'm also supposing that as long as they get laughs and ratings the networks will evolve family based sit-coms in whatever manner they choose.
-Who knows, we may once again see Moms chopping cucumbers wearing dresses and high heels but I somehow doubt it.
+Who knows, we may once again see Moms chopping cucumbers while wearing dresses and high heels but I somehow doubt it.

 Thursday, August 25, 2011